tbrowder/Excel-Text-Template/README.md

 # Excel::Text::Template

-Use a text template to generate an 'Excel'
+Use a text template to generate an `Excel` `*.xlsx` file
-'.xlsx' file

 ## DESCRIPTION

 This module provides the capability of using a text template to generate an Excel file.
 It is a WIP and has no working code at the moment.
-If you are interested in the concept, please star the project , follow it, and file an issue.
+If you are interested in the concept, please star the project, follow it, and file a feature request issue.

 The project will use several Perl modules which will have to be installed for the distro to work (I use `cpanm` for that):